SethKalantzis-103992935/COS30049-Computing-Technology-Innovation-Project/v3/README.md

 # Selecting Different Datasets

-Each model has been developed to accommodate the multiple datasets outlined in the Data Processing section.
+Most of the models have been developed to accommodate the multiple datasets outlined in the Data Processing section.
 There are slight differences in how the specific dataset is selected and changed within each Jupyter Notebook.
 The steps to change the dataset are outlined below.

 ### Linear Regression Model